Yuki’s Vocalists

 Nishina, Kaori

-Especially singing on choruses, Nishina accompanies Yuki along her compositions.
-She can be heard on FICTION (2003), Destination (2005), circus (2007), or in soundtracks.
-She also writes songs and sang dream of love from Dance Dance Revolution SuperNOVA2.
-Kaori Nishina collaborated with various artists such as Ayumi Hamasaki, Anna Tsuchiya, AKB48, Miki Imai, Tomoyasu Hotei, Yuki Koyanagi, Hitomi Shimatani, Nanase Aikawa, sayaka, nao, AAA, and more.
+Kaori Nishina often sings in Yuki’s compositions as chorus.
+She can be heard in FICTION (2003), Destination (2005), circus (2007), Melody, Everything, and soundtracks such as Aquarian Age, Velveteen Rabbit, and Madlax.
+She attended AnimagiC 2004 in Germany with Yuki and Konno Hitoshi.
+Apart from her collaborations with Yuki, she writes songs and sang dream of love from Dance Dance Revolution SuperNOVA2.
+Kaori Nishina has collaborated with various artists such as Ayumi Hamasaki, Anna Tsuchiya, AKB48, Miki Imai, Tomoyasu Hotei, Yuki Koyanagi, Hitomi Shimatani, Nanase Aikawa, sayaka, nao, AAA, and more.

 Oda, Kaori